United States Sesquicentennial coinage

 The United States Sesquicentennial coin issue consisted of a commemorative half dollar and quarter eagle (gold $2.50 piece) struck in 1926 at the Philadelphia Mint for the 150th anniversary of American independence.
-The obverse of the half dollar features portraits of the first president, George Washington, and the president in 1926, Calvin Coolidge, making it the only American coin to depict a president in his lifetime.
-(Note: While Coolidge may have been the only living president on an American coin, he was not the only living person.
-Thomas Kilby appeared on the Alabama Centennial half dollar in 1921, and in 1936, Joseph Taylor Robinson appeared on the Arkansas-Robinson half dollar and Carter Glass appeared on the Lynchburg Sesquicentennial half dollar.)
+The obverse of the half dollar features portraits of the first president, George Washington, and the president in 1926, Calvin Coolidge, making it the first American coin to depict a president in his lifetime.
+(Note: Coolidge was the first living president on an American coin followed by the 2026 Semiquincentennial Donald J. Trump $1 Coin.
+Other living people have included: Thomas Kilby appeared on the Alabama Centennial half dollar in 1921, and in 1936, Joseph Taylor Robinson appeared on the Arkansas-Robinson half dollar and Carter Glass appeared on the Lynchburg Sesquicentennial half dollar.
+In 1995 Eunice Kennedy Shriver appeared on the Special Olympics World Games silver dollar and in 2016 Nancy Reagan on a First Spouse Gold Coin, although that was officially released after she had died.)

 By the March 1925 Act of Congress, by which the National Sesquicentennial Exhibition Commission was chartered, Congress also allowed it to purchase 1,000,000 specially designed half dollars and 200,000 quarter eagles, which could be sold to the public at a premium.
 The Commission had trouble agreeing on a design with Mint Chief Engraver John R. Sinnock, and asked Philadelphia attorney, arts patron and numismatist John Frederick Lewis (1860–1932) to submit sketches.
 These were adapted by Sinnock, without giving credit to Lewis, whose involvement would not be generally known for forty years.

 Both the quarter eagle, designed by Sinnock, and the half dollar were struck in the maximum number authorized, but many were returned to the Mint for melting when they failed to sell.
 The Liberty Bell reverse for the half dollar was later reused by Sinnock, again without giving Lewis credit, on the Chief Engraver's Franklin half dollar, which was first minted in 1948.